signature-opensource/CK-TimeSpanUnit/README.md

-The `string GetPath( this TimeSpanUnitPathPart parts, DateTime instant, TimeSpanUnit upTo = TimeSpanUnit.Millisecond)` can build a path based on the `parts` bit flags that defines the components that must appear as a folder in the path and the `upTo` parameter that is the precision of the resulting path (this trucates the path after the correspnding component).
+The `string GetPath( this TimeSpanUnitPathPart parts, DateTime instant, TimeSpanUnit upTo = TimeSpanUnit.Millisecond)` can build a path based on the `parts` bit flags that defines the components that must appear as a folder in the path and the `upTo` parameter that is the precision of the resulting path (this truncates the path after the correspnding component).

 A path always starts with the 4-digits year followed by '-' or '/'.
 When the component is not flagged, hyphens are used to separate the components except for the time separator that uses the ISO 'T' convention and the milliseconds